 Now he uses the innovative skills he learned while on his course to run his international supply business, which involves distributing Chinese-made products to the US.

-For anyone looking to launch a global business career, it’s crucial to make international connections–but what’s the best way to go about it?
+For anyone looking to launch a global business career, making international connections is crucial.
+But what’s the best way to go about it?

-Studying in China can provide business school students with a wealth of exciting opportunities in the realm of networking and entrepreneurship.
+Studying in China can provide business school students with a wealth of exciting opportunities to collaborate with peers from across Asia and around the globe.
+Find out how some MBA students nurtured international networks during their studies.

 This is a sponsored article, paid for by the featured business school(s).